Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   > Be advised, subscriptions do not carry over when the client is re-opened.
   >
   > It cannot be re-opened after disposal.
+ - `DirectMethodResponse` now has a method `TryGetValue<T>` to deserialize the payload to a type of your choice.
+One intended usage of this method is to deserialize the direct method response received by an edge module client after it invokes a direct method on an edge device or an edge module connected to the same edge hub.

 #### API mapping